smaclell/sharebibles-lite/readme.md

       android:value="Your Google maps API Key Here"/>
 </application>

+3. Make a new copy of .env.example, in the root folder (where it is currently in), and call it .env instead.
+So, by the end, you should have the orignal file .env.example and another file called .env

-3. Once that is working on your machine, download this folder and run:
+4. Once that is working on your machine, download this folder and run:

     yarn install
     react-native run-android

 Let me know if this doesn't work for you (IanEdington@gmail.com).